jden/monget/README.md

 If no connection string is passed in the `--conn` argument, monget will check for a connection string in a file called `.monget`.
 You can call monget with the `--save` flag to save the connection string argument to the .monget file for convenience.

+## Shell-friendly syntax!

+The things you're going to want to do in the mongoshell are run one-liner queries.
+As such, we make things easier for you:

+ - Automatically prefix commands with `db.`
+ - Automatically append `()` if you don't explicitly invoke a method

+This means you can either write

+    $ monget "db.MyCollection.findOne()"

+(note the quotes necessary in Bash when using parentheses)

+or

+    $ monget MyCollection.findOne

+We're here to make your life easier, because we love you.

 ## License
 Written by Jason Denizac <jason@denizac.org>